originally posted at https://canmom.tumblr.com/post/163218...

 It’s pretty sweet.
 Also the shield animates a bit.

 So they basically argue about the traditional heterosexual narrative.
 Sayo is like, me and George made our vows and you’ll never be able to take that from us.

 God, I hope they’re not going to pull a “Beatrice is bitter because she never found the Right Man” thing.

 Sayo seems to have really gotten to her.
 I’m all for a materialist interrogation of the ideological constructs of heteropatriarchal capitalism, but this is just throwing around Victorian attitudes to sexuality.
-[Note from the future: oh just shut the fuck up you wanker.]
+[Note from the future: you absolute wanker lmao.]

 Beatrice has a total meltdown rant, shouting and screaming and getting incoherent.
 She unleashes a magic barrage against George and Sayo, stronger than Sayo can resist.
 But the moral victory definitely goes to Sayo.
 It’s interesting that if Beatrice is the one telling this story, she’s done so in a way to make herself look like a total fucking loser.